RGunasekaran21249030/Ragunath.Gunasekaran/index.md

 I'm a Strong Data Analytics professional (Data Architect) with a Master of Science - MS focused in Data Science from Bellevue University.
 As part of the MS Program, I have specialized in Machine Learning, Data Mining, Exploratory Data Analysis, Visualization, Python R and Big Data.

-I’m looking forward to applying various techniques of the power of Artificial Intelligence, Machine Learning  and Big Data on Predictive Reporting and Analytics / AI projects, machine learning, and applications of data science.
+I’m looking forward to applying various techniques of the power of Artificial Intelligence, Machine Learning  and Big Data on Predictive Analytics, Reporting and Analytics / AI projects, machine learning, and applications of data science.

 The higher level focus of the Master of Science in Data Science as below :
   <br>1.
 Preparation of datasets for solving problems.